eliabazzan/eliabazzan/README.md

 - 👋 Hi, I’m @eliabazzan
 - 👀 I’m interested in neuroscience research/linguistic/psychoanalytic theory deconstruction & formalization
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on neuroscientific research projects
-- 📫 How to reach me ...
+- 📫 How to reach me > elia.bazzan@gmail.com

 <!---
 eliabazzan/eliabazzan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.